wwylab/CliPP/README.md

 If you are using this framework, please cite our paper
 ```
 @article{Jiang2021,
-  title={CliP: subclonal architecture reconstruction of cancer cells in DNA sequencing data using a penalized likelihood model},
+    title = {CliP: subclonal architecture reconstruction of cancer cells in DNA sequencing data using a penalized likelihood model},
-  author={Jiang, Yujie and Yu, Kaixian and Ji, Shuangxi and Shin, Seung Jun and Cao, Shaolong and Montierth, Matthew D and Huang, Licai and Kopetz, Scott and Msaouel, Pavlos and Wang, Jennifer Rui and Kimmel, Marek and Zhu, Hongtu and Wang, Wenyi},
+    author = {Jiang, Yujie and Yu, Kaixian and Ji, Shuangxi and Shin, Seung Jun and Cao, Shaolong and Montierth, Matthew D and Huang, Licai and Kopetz, Scott and Msaouel, Pavlos and Wang, Jennifer Rui and Kimmel, Marek and Zhu, Hongtu and Wang, Wenyi},
-  journal={bioRxiv},
+    journal = {bioRxiv},
-  year={2021},
+    year = {2021},
-  publisher={Cold Spring Harbor Laboratory}
+    publisher = {Cold Spring Harbor Laboratory}
     }
 ```